 Presentations are available throughout the year.
 To request a presentation, please click here.

-The Mentorship Program is a one semester program for students in the Allied Health Programs at Blinn College that is designed to promote students’ personal and professional growth.
+The Mentorship Program is a one semester program for students in the Health Sciences Programs at Blinn College that is designed to promote students’ personal and professional growth.
 Students meet with their mentor for one-hour sessions for at least five out of the six scheduled times each semester.
 You have an opportunity to see your chosen profession from a broad view point, have questions answered and receive encouragement when the demands of study and work increase in difficulty.

 Any health care professional who is currently employed and certified/licensed to practice in Texas is encouraged to apply for a mentor position.
 The Mentorship Program is an opportunity for health care professionals to nurture the personal and professional development of the next generation of members of the health care team.
 Our former mentors note that they have enjoyed the contact with current students.

 Serving as a mentor will take around eight hours per semester.
 Mentors will attend one orientation program, six student sessions and one evaluation session.
 Furthermore, they may add additional hours by attending recruitment events with the Blinn College recruitment team members, if desired.
 An hourly wage is paid for the mentoring sessions and any additional recruiting activities.
 Interested individuals should check the employment opportunities on the Blinn College website and complete an application to be a mentor.

 Ms. Kynsie Benefield

 Ms. Shannon Williford